International Copyright Protection for Nepali Creators

 Key International Agreements for Nepali Creators

-Nepal is a member of several international treaties that help protect copyrights abroad:
+Nepal is part of several global treaties that help creators protect their work abroad:

 1. Berne Convention

-• Provides automatic protection in over 180 countries.
+• Offers automatic copyright protection in over 180 countries.

-• No need to register your work in each country.
+• You don’t need to register your work separately in each country.

 2. World Intellectual Property Organization (WIPO)

-• Offers support, tools, and legal frameworks for global copyright.
+• Provides tools, support, and legal frameworks for global copyright protection.

 3. TRIPS Agreement (WTO)

-• Nepal, as a WTO member, follows the TRIPS Agreement, which protects copyright and intellectual property internationally.
+• As a WTO member, Nepal follows the TRIPS Agreement, which ensures fair protection of copyrights and other intellectual property internationally.

 How Nepali Creators Can Protect Their Work Globally